Chaitanya-vangipurapu/blood-bank-using-nodejs/README.md

 Blood Bank is a very simple yet functional and secure Blood Bank Web Application.

-If you are familiar enough in a beginner level with `Node JS` and `mongoose` this is a good project to clone and try to replicate.
+If you are familiar enough at a beginner level with `Node JS` and `mongoose`, this is a good project to clone and try to replicate.

 ## 🏁 Getting Started